aws-samples/aws-cloudformation-publisher/README.md

 ## Notifications

-An SNS topic is created as part of the solution which you can subscribe to in order to receive notifications regarding cfn-publish execution statuses.
+An SNS topic is created as part of the solution which you can subscribe to in order to receive notifications regarding publisher execution statuses.
 Notifications will be in the format:

 ```
 Publication of '<SOURCE_LOCATION>' has reached the status '<SUCCEEDED|FAILED|IN_PROGRESS|STOPPED|TIMED_OUT|STOPPED>'